 This edition of Hello from… comes from Sharm El Sheik, where my friend Denise Winston (you’ve probably read the previous interviews I did with her titled ‘An American Abroad’) recently visited.

-1| So was the trip spur of the moment or planned?
 I started planning this trip in May.
 A friend suggested I go to Sharm El Sheikh because it was a tourist city and reasonably safe.
 I found this to be true.
 Sharm El Sheikh is called the City of Peace because of all the international peace summits that have been held there.
 Everything from the flight to the hotel to the tours I took while visiting were thoroughly enjoyable.
 I had the best time!

 The first thing I did when I arrived was get a visa.
 Americans travelling to Egypt do not have to procure a visa beforehand.
 You fill out an information card, pay 25 USD and just like that you have a 30-day tourist visa.
 It was the easiest visa process I’ve ever encountered.

 The atmosphere in Sharm El Sheikh differed from Ha’il in many ways but three were most noticeable.
 First, temperature wise, it was cooler than in Saudi but still pretty hot, however, the heat was different.
 In Saudi the air is very dry.
 Having a humidifier is a must and nosebleeds are quite common.
 In Sharm the air was very humid, even more so than in the South United States during the summer.
 I was sweating like never before but my skin never looked so good! (wink wink!)
 Next there was the fact that I didn’t have to wear an abaya or headscarf or otherwise cover myself.
 In Saudi women must wear an abaya and a headscarf in public.
 No one really gets to see what outfit you’re sporting as the abaya covers everything from neck to ankles.
 I found myself dressing up for every outing.